 - The student should not be assigned as a research technician to accomplish someone else’s project in the lab.

 - The lab mentor needs to invest sufficient time in the student, including weekly conferences to discuss results and, where necessary, help to focus (or refocus) the direction of the project.

 - The student and the research mentor should discuss the written report that is to be provided to the Pritzker School of Medicine at the close of the program.

 - During the last week of the program the research mentor should discuss with the student how the information should be presented in the Summer Research Forum, including a practice presentation to the mentor and members of the lab.

-- The research mentor should be available to attend their student’s presentation at the Summer Research Forum to provide any necessary feedback to the judges or others in attendance.
+- The research mentor should make their student presentation a priority and make every effort to attend their student’s presentation at the Summer Research Forum

 - The research mentor is primarily responsible for validating the student’s online assignments.
 This is important in order for students to receive their stipend. srp.uchicago.edu